dangwalsh/Stacks/README.md

 C++ code as a test of my own knowledge and an understanding of how the two languages map to each other.

-The algoeithms themselves are best utilized by setting breakpoints and stepping through the instructions to observe how they function.
+The algorithms themselves are best utilized by setting breakpoints and stepping through the instructions to observe how they function.